mericbas/Wappointment/Wappointment/readme.txt

 Launch the server using start.bat or via Command Prompt with the command 'python app.py'.

 Certain programs need to be installed on your computer for the server to run properly.
 The required programs and their installations are specified in the 'installation_files.txt' file.
+Static/manifest.json
+Write the server IP address to your IP address in the file.